M-Scott-Lassiter/Alphanumeric-Encoder/CONTRIBUTING.md

 Required.
 Must be one of the following:

--   `build`: Changes that affect the build system configuration, package scripts, or external dependencies (i.e. adds/removes/modifies/updates any project, peer, or dev dependency)
+-   `build`: Changes that affect the build system configuration, package scripts, or dev dependencies (i.e. adds/remove/modify/update)
 -   `ci`: Changes to CI configuration files and scripts (e.g. release configs, YAML scripts)
 -   `docs`: Documentation only changes
 -   `feat`: Adds a new feature
--   `fix`: Fixes a bug in an existing feature
+-   `fix`: Fixes a bug in an existing feature.
+Also used for non-dev dependency updates.
 -   `perf`: A code change that improves performance
 -   `refactor`: A code change that neither fixes a bug nor adds a feature
 -   `revert`: Revert to a commit